kairathmann/luna-mobile/README.md

 ## Requirements:

 1. You need an Android Keystore (`android.jks`)
 2. You must copy storefile to `repo/android/app`
-   Ask Kai or somebody who is in charge of disitributing such informations.
 3. Java JDK 1.8 is recommended for Android Build

 ## Steps: